 First, let’s take a look at the traditional argument against buying morning coffee.
 The Talking Cents Blog has actually covered this topic over the years.
 We made an infographic and everything!

-As you can see, it is way cheaper to make your own coffee at home.
+As you can see, it is way cheaper (and easier on your budget) to make your own coffee at home.
 You save around $1,000 while still being able to enjoy your favorite morning beverage.
 Plus, this infographic is a few years old; the savings could be slightly higher as prices climb.
 I personally enjoy the coffee I make at home better since it’s exactly how I like it.

 A thousand dollars could be used for a variety of financial goals: your immediate emergency fund, pay off debts, or give you savings for a down payment or vacation.
 It takes time to accumulate, but you could end up with a large chunk of change if you are diligent.